reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 ## Queue Identifiers
 A queue is identified with a URL or physical name.
 It can also be identified with a logical identifier.

-We create a queue with a queue name which is unique for the AWS account and region.
+We create a queue with a queue name that is unique for the AWS account and region.
 Amazon SQS assigns each queue an identifier in the form of a queue URL that includes the queue name and other Amazon SQS components.

 ![SQS classes](/assets/img/posts/aws-sqs-spring-cloud/queue-id.png)